suhanw/suhanw.github.io/data/posts/use-github-actions-deploy-nextjs-ssg-site.md

 **[G]** This [action](https://github.com/marketplace/actions/git-auto-commit) will commit changes made in the Runner environment, and push the commit to the GitHub repo.
 The default commit message will be “Automated publish”.

-Now, pushing a commit to the repo will trigger the workflow, and deploy my SSG site to GitHub Pages. 🎉
+Now, pushing a change to the repo will automatically deploy my SSG site to GitHub Pages. 🎉

 I can now stare at the pipeline in the [Actions tab of my GitHub repo](https://github.com/suhanw/suhanw.github.io/actions).